-After Bunsee’s death in 2013, I realized even more clearly why I kept going back.
+After Bunsee died in 2013, I realized even more clearly why I kept going back.
 It was her.
 Bunsee was the reason I kept returning.
 She was the last link to my childhood.
 I just couldn’t let that go.

 The last time I was in Thailand about seven years ago was very traumatizing.
-I had just moved away from the home my husband and I had created in Spokane, WA.
-Also, I wanted to be a mother myself but my husband and I struggled to have children at first.
+I had just moved away from home my husband, and I had created in Spokane, WA.
+Also, I wanted to be a mother, but my husband and I struggled to have children initially.